Why are lockboxes not utilized in Costa Rica real estate?

 A real-estate lockbox is a padlock-shaped box that hangs around the doorknob of a house that is on the market.
 The device holds the keys to a house to allow communal access for all real estate agents while continuing to keep them secure.

+Real estate agents in the United States, for example, use a lockbox for each of their listings.
 The “Scarsdale Keybox” was the very first lockbox invented in 1934.
 There are many different lockboxes and key boxes on the market in the United States.
 Since then, they are not the same anymore.
 Now lockboxes can supply data, performance stats and even chats.

 There are several reasons why there are no lockboxes in Costa Rica